-- A choice of a face to face meeting or telephone appointment with one of our experienced solicitors who will advise you on the buying process, clearly outline the costs involved and discuss your individual requirements to help us tailor our services to you.
+- A telephone appointment with one of our experienced solicitors who will advise you on the buying process, clearly outline the costs involved and discuss your individual requirements to help us tailor our services to you.

 - Advice on how to find your ideal home, what questions to ask at viewings and how to put in notes of interest and make offers on properties.

 - If you have a property to sell we will be able to advise you on the best strategy to get your property on the market and sold as quickly as possible and for the best price.